-- Supplier Interview and Follow-Up Responses to supplier inquiries has been and will be assessed for risk and follow-up investigation as appropriate. - Contracts and Agreements ERAC has developed standard contract language regarding the prohibition of forced labour and human trafficking and is including it in its contracts with suppliers of goods and services based on risk.
-Such language has also been made an element of new franchise agreements. - Reporting Mechanism ERAC utilizes a third-party-administered hotline to allow for anonymous reporting of ethics and compliance concerns.
-The hotline web portal allows reporting not only from employees, but from customers, suppliers and business partners as well.
+- Supplier Interview and Follow-Up Responses to supplier inquiries has been assessed for risk and follow-up investigation as appropriate. - Contracts and Agreements ERAC has developed standard contract language regarding the prohibition of forced labour and human trafficking and is including it in its contracts with suppliers of goods and services based on risk.
+Such language has also been made an element of new franchise agreements. - Reporting Mechanism ERAC utilises a third party-administered hotline to allow for anonymous reporting of ethics and compliance concerns.
+The hotline web portal allows reporting not only from employees, but from customers, suppliers, and business partners as well.
 To afford greater visibility to the forced labour and human trafficking issue, a standalone "Forced Labour and Human Trafficking" category is included in the list of matters for which reports can be submitted.
-The availability of the hotline was made known to our suppliers by way of reference in the Supplier Code of Conduct.
-It has been made known to franchisees by similar reference in the Franchisee Code of Conduct.
+The availability of the hotline is made known to our suppliers by way of reference in the Supplier Code of Conduct.
+It is also made known to franchisees by similar reference in the Franchisee Code of Conduct.